Royal row and mystery crown in Queen's gallery show

 Another dramatic crown of gold studded with gems was owned by the last Moghul emperor Bahadur Shah II until he was deposed after the Indian mutiny in 1857.
 It was purchased by a British army Major Robert Taylor and offered to Victoria.

-Other exhibits include historic furniture and jewellery, with 20 exquisite Faberge pieces, of which two eggs were made for the Russian imperial family.
+Other exhibits include historic furniture and jeweler, with 20 exquisite Faberge pieces, of which two eggs were made for the Russian imperial family.

 Curator Deborah Clarke told Reuters the exhibition had been put together over the past three years.